-17.0 Reporting Requirements
+18.0 Reporting Requirements

-- 17.1 The Finance Director shall prepare a quarterly and annual investment report summarizing the activity of the investment portfolio as to types of investments, yields, maturities and other related data. - 17.2 Monthly reports will be submitted to the Investment Committee that report market value changes and investment income. - 17.3 Additional reporting requirements are outlined in the Investment Procedures.
+- 18.1 The Finance Director shall prepare a quarterly and annual investment report summarizing the activity of the investment portfolio as to types of investments, yields, maturities and other related data. - 18.2 Monthly reports will be submitted to the Investment Committee that report market value changes and investment income. - 18.3 A Compliance report will be provided to the Investment Committee on at least a quarterly basis. - 18.4 Additional reporting requirements are outlined in the Investment Procedures.

-18.0 Investment Policy Adoption
+19.0 Investment Policy Adoption

-The City s investment policy shall be adopted by City Council.
+The City's investment policy shall be adopted by City Council.
 The policy shall be reviewed annually by the Investment Committee.
 Any modifications shall be submitted and approved by City Council.